heche-psb/evotree-docs/docs/source/usage.rst

 .. image:: Example_Data/Add_TimeScale.svg

-Here we have inferred the WGD date of `Spirogloea muscicola`, we can add this WGD using the command below:
+Here we have inferred the WGD date of `Spirogloea muscicola`, we can add this WGD and show legend using the command below:

 >>> from evotree.basicdraw import plottree
 >>> TB,tree_object = plottree(tree="FigTree_newick")